 Prior studies conducted by the Federal Motor Carrier Safety Administration reported that 18 - 23 percent of truck accidents resulted from the commercial truck driver crashing into the rear end of another vehicle.
 While statistics and studies can be interesting and informative, the injury victims of a crash caused by the negligence of a truck driver suffer in the aftermath of the crash and the victims are not statistics per se but people who deserve to be compensated for the damages, injuries and losses.
 Many such rear end truck accidents are avoidable if the truck driver slows down, pays attention to traffic conditions, and adjusts the speed for weather and dangerous road conditions.

 In the aftermath of a rear end truck accident there are a number of issues and challenges faced by the injury victim and family.
-Certainly, it is helpful to the pursuit of the claim or the case if the investigating police officer or Florida Highway Patrol trooper issues a citation to the truck driver for Following Too Closely, Careless Driving, or a similar offense.
+Certainly, it is helpful to the pursuit of the claim or the case if the investigating police officer or Florida Highway Patrol trooper issues a citation to the truck driver for following too closely, careless driving, or a similar offense.
 However, the issuance or non-issuance of a traffic citation does not control the pursuit or outcome of a civil case or claim on behalf of the personal injury victim.
-It may also be helpful to preserve the black box or Electronic Data Recorder of each vehicle for further inspection and analysis.
-The black boxes may contain additional evidence to further prove us issues related to speed, negligence, impact, and force.
+It may also be helpful to preserve the black box or electronic data recorder of each vehicle for further inspection and analysis.
+The black boxes may contain additional evidence to further prove issues related to speed, negligence, impact, and force.

-Truck accident attorney David Wolf provides a Free Consultation to injury victims and family members.
+Florida trucking accident lawyer David Wolf provides a free consultation to injury victims and family members.
 For over 30 years, David Wolf has proudly represented residents of and visitors to the State of Florida in a variety of cases including those relating to truck accidents, automobile crashes, and other personal injury matters.
 Get D Wolf - On Your Side - At Your Side.